Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Back during the early days of software-as-a-service (SaaS) there was a wave of discussion that it would be the end of software asset management (SAM) and the need to manage software licenses.
 They managed themselves, apparently.

 Fast forward to 2020 and organizations around the world struggle to manage their SaaS instances and frequently waste money on unnecessary licenses or entitlements.
 Microsoft Office 365 (O365) represents a difficult challenge for license management, as organizations frequently miss opportunities to optimize their environment and reduce costs.
+Add to that the need to optimize Microsoft Office 365 licenses due to the upcoming price increases in March 2022.

 Licenses Assigned to Offboarding Employees